-It also has personal significance for me.
+This work has personal significance for me.
 I’m a mom of three curious children and am a Native person myself!
-I’m both Muscogee Creek and citizens of the Seminole Nation of Oklahoma.
-We enjoy learning about our own and other cultures and, as a mom, I especially want my children to fall in love with the many Indigenous peoples, cultures, nations and stories of our country and the land we explore.
+I’m both Muscogee Creek and a citizen of the Seminole Nation of Oklahoma.
+We enjoy learning about our own and other cultures and, as a mom, I especially want my children to fall in love with the many, many Indigenous peoples, cultures, nations and stories of our country and the land we explore.

 Spark curiosity about the land you live on.